 Once you see a stairway, safely cross Telegraph Hill Boulevard and continue your ascent up the stairs to get to Coit Tower, located on top of scenic Telegraph Hill.

-The first section of these stairways consists of stone steps.
-Do not forget to gaze up as the towering Coit Tower should already be visible from this vantage point.
+Remember to gaze up, as the towering Coit Tower should already be visible from this vantage point.

-On top of the stone stairway is another set of stairs made up of concrete steps.
-Walk up to reach the top where Coit Tower is located but don’t forget to notice the names inscribed on the steps.
-These commemorate the generous donors who funded the beautification of this park.
+Walk up to reach the top, where Coit Tower is located, but don’t forget to notice the names inscribed on the steps.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL

-Golden Gate Bridge and beyond
+Golden Gate Bridge and Beyond

-At the top, marvel at the distinctive tower and the expansive views of the San Francisco bay that stretches out to the Pacific Ocean.
-Weather permitting, the Golden Gate Bridge should be visible from here if it is not blanketed by its frequent fog.
+At the top, marvel at the distinctive tower and the expansive views of the San Francisco Bay that stretches out to the Pacific Ocean.

-Beneath this bridge is the point where the Pacific Ocean and the San Francisco Bay converge.
-The bridge, completed in 1937, connects San Francisco to Marin County, the county to the north of SF.
 The hills beyond the bridge are the Marin Headlands.
-A fantastic spot for endless trails and ocean vistas.
+It is a fantastic spot for endless trails and ocean vistas.
 Savor the stellar views.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL